-Provisions for ECLs for undrawn loan commitments are assessed as set out in Note 18.2.4 The calculation of ECLs (including the ECLs related to the undrawn element) of revolving facilities such as credit cards is explained below.
+Provisions for ECLs for undrawn loan commitments are assessed as set out in Note 19.2.4 The calculation of ECLs (including the ECLs related to the undrawn element) of revolving facilities such as credit cards is explained below.

-The mechanics of the ECL method are summarised below:
+The mechanics of the ECL method are summarized below:

-The 12mECL is calculated as the portion of LTECLs that represent the ECLs that result from default events on a financial instrument that are possible within the 12 months after the reporting date.
+The 12mECL is calculated as the portion of LTECLs that represent the ECLs result from default events on a financial instrument that are possible within the 12 months after the reporting date.
 The Group calculates the 12mECL allowance based on the expectation of a default occurring in the 12 months following the reporting date.
-These expected 12month default probabilities are applied to a forecast EAD and multiplied by the expected LGD which are derived as explained under Stage 3 for loans and using Global Credit Loss tables for traded investments and modified with management overlays when not traded.
+These expected 12-months default probabilities are applied to a forecast EAD and multiplied by the expected LGD which are derived as explained in Note 19.2.4.
+For traded investments, the Global Credit Loss tables are used.
+For non-traded investments, the Global Credit Loss tables are used in conjunction with management overlays (as defined in Note 19.2.4).

 When a financial asset has shown a significant increase in credit risk since origination, the Group records an allowance for the LTECLs.
-The mechanics are similar to those explained above, but PDs and LGDs are estimated over the lifetime of the instrument.
-The LGDs are derived as explained under Stage 3 for loans and using Global Credit Loss tables for traded investments and modified with management overlays when not traded.
+The mechanics are similar to those explained above, but PDs and LGDs are estimated over the lifetime of the instrument (as defined in Note 19.2.4).

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2019 h) Impairment of financial assets (Policy applicable from October 1, 2018) (continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2020 Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated

-Expressed in thousands of Cayman Islands dollars (\$'000) except where otherwise stated ii) The calculation of ECLs (continued)
+- h) Impairment of financial assets (continued) - ii) The calculation of ECLs (continued)

-For financial assets considered credit-impaired (as defined in Note 18.2), the Group recognises the lifetime expected credit losses for these financial assets.
+For financial assets considered credit-impaired (as defined in Note 19.2), the Group recognizes the lifetime expected credit losses for these financial assets.
 The method is similar to that for Stage 2 assets, with the PD set at 100%.